pc-guru91/Advanced-Regression-Techniques/README.md

 prediction.elastic = data.frame(Id = seq(1461, 2919, 1), SalePrice = exp(pred.elastic))
 ```

-Below is the summary of variable importance resulted from three models: Lasso, Ridge, and Elastic.
-The distribution of lasso model of feature variance is noticeably different from ridge model because lasso is a feature selection model, which reduces irrelevant or highly correlated features to 0.
+Below are the summaries of variable importance resulted from three models: Lasso, Ridge, and Elastic.
+The distribution of feature variance for lasso is noticeably different from ridge model because lasso is a feature selection model, which reduces irrelevant or highly correlated features to 0.

-Another interesting observation to pinpoint is  top 3 features in all models are related to either functionality of a house or exterior types such as body type and roof style.
+Another interesting observation to pinpoint is that top 3 features in all models are related to either functionality of a house or exterior types such as body type and roof style.
 We can draw insightful conclusion that the overall quality of a house heavily depends on these two.

 ![rplot01](https://user-images.githubusercontent.com/38479244/40459517-ac1be0f8-5eb6-11e8-8097-f160cf7160df.png)